evanxd/discord-agent-trigger/README.md

 # Discord Agent Trigger

-This project is a Node.js and TypeScript Discord bot that triggers an external agent to do tasks users request.
+This project is a Discord bot that triggers an external agent to do tasks users request.
 It uses Redis to queue tasks and retrieve results.

 ## 🚀 Installation